 As an athlete, that probably wasn’t the best for your body.

 I lost half my weight and my muscles were damaged.

 And after those 96 days you were released.
 It seems a bit random that they would suddenly release you, given that your detention was quite arbitrary in the first place.

 The hunger strike gathered momentum nationally and internationally.
 FIFA and UEFA started applying pressure.
-Big soccer personalities like Eric Cantona, Abou Diaby, Frédéric Kanouté, and Lilian Thuram also got involved in an international campaign of collecting signatures and a petition to release me.
+Big football personalities like Eric Cantona, Abou Diaby, Frédéric Kanouté and Lilian Thuram also got involved in an international campaign of collecting signatures and a petition to release me.